Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Data Acquisition

-The 4G network data used in this work has been collected considering the following primary factors: different user locations, Network Service Providers (NSP), phone models, and user mobility.
-We have used two different smartphones to collect the data -- a Micromax Canvas Infinity (M1) and a Moto G5 (M2).
+The 4G network data used in this work has been collected considering the following primary factors: different user locations, mobility, Network Service Providers (NSP), and phone models.
+We have used two different smartphones for the setup -- a Micromax Canvas Infinity (M1) and a Moto G5 (M2).
 The throughput of these mobile phones has been recorded in buses, cars, and while walking in five different geographical locations in India (summarized in Table~\ref{tab:thpt_noise}).
 Cities 1 and 2 are large metropolitan areas, whereas City3, City4, and City5 are suburban areas.
 All these cities have a high population density (a minimum of $2290$ persons/sq.km.).
 We have used the mobile Internet connections of three leading service providers in the country -- Airtel, Reliance JIO, and Vodafone Idea (Vi).
 The entire corpus of data traces has been collected over eleven months and amounts to more than 50 GB.
 Due to the difference in setup and session length, the size of individual datasets is different, as indicated in Table \ref{tab:thpt_noise}.
-Furthermore, as observed from the table, the throughput also shows variations in mean ($\mathbf{\overline{Y}}$) and standard deviation ($\mathbf{\delta_Y}$) based on the user location, phone model, the service provider, and session length.
+Furthermore, as observed from the table, the throughput also shows variations in mean ($\mathbf{\overline{Y}}$) and standard deviation ($\mathbf{\delta_Y}$) based on the location, phone model, the service provider, and session length.

 The throughput profiling primarily focuses on file download applications with workloads of 6 MB, 100 MB, and 1 GB.
-An HTTP client-server program has been designed wherein the client runs in the rooted Android phone, and the server runs on an Amazon Web Server (AWS).
+An HTTP client-server program has been designed wherein the client runs on a rooted Android phone, and the server runs on an Amazon Web Server (AWS).
 Radio-related information has been collected using \textit{NetMonitorLite} App\footnote{\url{https://network-monitor-lite.soft112.com/} (Accessed: \today)}, and location and speed information have been captured using \textit{GPS Logger} App\footnote{\url{http://www.basicairdata.eu/projects/android/android-gps-logger/} (Accessed: \today)}.
 The throughput traces have been collected using $\mathtt{tcpdump}$ and analyzed using $\mathtt{Wireshark}$.